juice-shop/multi-juicer/guides/monitoring-setup/monitoring.md

 This Guide is considered temporary as it is intended to be replaced by fully featured Terraform Modules which will install everything for you 🚀

+The default admin password for the Grafana Setup is: `prom-operator`.
+You can overwrite this by adding `set="grafana.adminPassword=yourPasswordHere"` to the helm install command for the prometheus-operator.

 ```sh
 # Install Prometheus, Grafana & Grafana Loki